beaubranton4/ncaa_d1_baseball_stats/README.md

         setup you can just create a single service account with all of the following roles.
     - Create the Service Account
     - Click on the Service Account and Select "Keys".
 Hit the "Add Key" button, select "Create Key", select the "JSON" button and create.
 This will save the JSON Key to your computer.
-Move the JSON key to the rootpath of the downloaded repo and also to the mage folder?
+    - Rename the json file gcp-credentials.json and move it to the credentials folder in this project repository on your machine (If stored elsewhere you will need to update the file path variable in the .env file accordingly)

 1.2 ENABLE APIS
     - Next, we are required to enable Specific Google APIs (click following links and hit enable):
         - BigQuery API: https://console.developers.google.com/apis/api/bigquery.googleapis.com